kantarcise/notebook/Success/Mind/readme.md

 5:21:02 - "Citizenship is about responsility.
 Your responsiblity is to, constrain unneccesary suffering, to push back againts malevolence.

+5:33:02 - "It isn't about how much money you have, it's what you do with it."

 ...

 To Be Continued: